Top 10 Spring Boot Features Every Developer Should Know

 8. Spring Initializr

-The Spring Initializr is a web-based tool that helps you bootstrap a Spring Boot project.
-It generates a complete project structure with the necessary dependencies.
+Now this Spring Initializr is really helpful - it is a web-based tool.
+It helps you bootstrap a Spring Boot project.
+It actually aids in generation of a complete project structure with the necessary dependencies/libraries.

 Access Spring Initializr here

-3. Download the project and start coding immediately.
+Now boom! its ready!
+Download the project.
+Unzip and start coding immediately.

 9. Security with Spring Boot

-Spring Boot simplifies adding security features to your application through its spring-boot-starter-security dependency.
-It provides:
+Adding security to APIs is very important.
+Spring Boot makes the process simple by adding security features to your application through a dependency.
+Its the spring-boot-starter-security dependency.

 Example: